tshaddix/ficus/README.md

 ### How do I make good use of the errors in Express?

-I use this simple formula in my express app:
+A simple formula for bootstrapping your Express app:

 ```js
 import {